lake-afton-public-observatory/lapo-explainer-notes/README.md

 ## Simplified Deployment

-Once the build has completed, a **Site** folder will be found in your project repo folder.
+Once the build has completed, a **public** folder will be found in your project repo folder.

-Copy the venv folder and contents of the resources folder into this new **Site** folder.

-This **Site** folder now contains the resources for a static website deployment.
+This **public** folder now contains the resources for a static website deployment.
 Copy the contents to a destination server and execute the startExplainerNotes.bat for the target browser to host the notes locally, e.g., ... the observatory telescope computer.

 ## Versioning
 For the sake of tracking version history, the version numbering will follow a year, month, date numbering sequence, following by a sequence id to account for multiple versions within a single date, in the following format: